We need a team of legends (like you!) to help us keep going.

-You can donate to us through Donate To HATW On Givey and encourage your supporters to do the same, so you won’t need to actually collect money from them.
+You can donate to us through Givey and encourage your supporters to do the same, so you won’t need to actually collect money from them.

 Alternatively, you can download a Sponsorship Form and get people to pledge money, then you can collect it and donate it to us through our website.